SaifAqel/Boiler_Model/Thesis/chapters/03_geometry.md

 ## Geometry and surface specification

-### Drum configuration
+### Drum configuration {- .unlisted}

 The boiler has a single horizontal steam drum.
 Its inner diameter is $$D_{i,\text{drum}} = 4.5\ \text{m}$$ and its length $$L_{\text{drum}} = 5.0\ \text{m}$$.

 The drum is not modelled with internal separators or circulation hardware.
 It simply supplies the saturated water/steam state at boiler pressure, while all circulation effects are represented by the single 1-D water/steam stream used in the heat-transfer stages.

-### Flue gas passes
+### Flue gas passes {- .unlisted}

-All six pressure-part stages of the simulated boiler are represented with a consolidated geometric and surface specification.
+All six pressure part stages of the simulated boiler are represented with a consolidated geometric and surface specification.

+Table: Flue gas stages key parameters

 |     Element     | Kind         | Di [m] | L [m] | N_tubes [-] | Wall t [mm] | Roughness [µm] | Pool boiling [-] |
 | :-------------: | ------------ | :----: | :---: | :---------: | :---------: | :------------: | :--------------: |